shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 \end{CD}
 $$

 These two conditions are strong.
-Only a few algebras on $T$ is compatible with a given monad on $T$.
-For example, in the list monad of integers, the condition requires `η [x] = x`; this eliminates all algebras that don't satisfy this property, like the `length` algebra.
+Not all algebras on $T$ are compatible with a given monad on $T$.
+For example, in the list monad of integers, the condition requires `η [x] = x`; this eliminates all other algebras that don't satisfy this property, like the `length` algebra.

 ## Algebra on list monad

 Now we finally get to the interesting one.
-There are many monad-compatible algebras on list, for example: `sum`, `product`, `concat` etc. These algebras does various of things but there's one thing in common: they seems all related to some monoids.
+There are many monad-compatible algebras on list, for example: `sum`, `product`, `concat` etc. These algebras do various of operations but there's one thing in common: they all seems to related to some monoid.
 In fact they indeed do.
 We will now prove it.

 First we see what properties do algebras on list monad hold.
 By the compatibility we discussed eariler, we always have: